Anut-py/h-raylib/README.md

 ### Windows

-h-raylib should automatically work if you do not pass the `no-autosetup` flag.
+h-raylib should automatically work if you do not disable the `detect-platform` flag.
 In that case, you may skip this step.

-**If you do add the `no-autosetup` flag when building:**
+**If you do disable the `detect-platform` flag when building:**

-Add the following in your cabal file
+Add the following in your cabal file, or use the `platform-windows` flag when building.

 ```cabal
 extra-libraries: gdi32 opengl32 winmm kernel32